ethereum/web3.py/docs/troubleshooting.rst

 Making Ethereum JSON-RPC API access faster
 ------------------------------------------

-Ethereum node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
-Here are some tips how to speed up your web3.py application.
+Your Ethereum node JSON-RPC API might be slow when fetching multiple and large requests, especially when running batch jobs.
+Here are some tips for how to speed up your web3.py application.

-- Run `Go Ethereum <https://github.com/ethereum/go-ethereum>`_ or `TurboGeth <https://github.com/ledgerwatch/turbo-geth>`_ locally.
+- Run your client locally, e.g., `Go Ethereum <https://github.com/ethereum/go-ethereum>`_ or `TurboGeth <https://github.com/ledgerwatch/turbo-geth>`_.
 The network latency and speed are the major limiting factors for fast API access.

 - Use IPC communication instead of HTTP/WebSockets.
 See :ref:`choosing_provider`.

-- Use optimised JSON decoder.
-Below is an example how to patch your web3.py provider class to use `ujson <https://pypi.org/project/ujson/>`_.
+- Use an optimised JSON decoder.
+A future iteration of Web3.py may change the default decoder or provide an API to configure one, but for now, you may patch the provider class to use `ujson <https://pypi.org/project/ujson/>`_.

 .. code-block:: python